Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/CRISPRdiff.rst

 CRISPRdiff plot
 ^^^^^^^^^^^^^^^

-``cctk CRISPRdiff``'s main output is a plot representing the relationships of a set of arrays.
+``cctk crisprdiff``'s main output is a plot representing the relationships of a set of arrays.
 An example of this plot is shown below and the main visual elements are highlighted.

 .. image:: images/diffplot_eg.png